-He’s always been a bit of an Everyman type who can shift effortlessly between comedy and drama, driving a film with an honest performance or melding into strong ensemble cast with ease.
+A bit of an everyman type who can shift effortlessly between comedy and drama, Daniels is capable of driving a film with an honest and gutsy performance or melding into a strong ensemble cast with ease.

-Speaking from home in Michigan, Daniels is down-to-earth and friendly, the rare movie star who makes you like him more after a half hour of conversation.
-When his dog barked in the background, he casually blurted out “Attack.
-Attack."
-On this short band tour, before he gears up to shoot “Allegiant: Part One” -- the next in the “Divergent” film franchise -- he’ll be performing an hour-long set at Pocahontas State Park on Saturday, May 16, as part of the Carbon Leaf Ragtime Carnival then headlining in Charlottesville at the Southern on May 17.
+Before gearing up to shoot “Allegiant: Part One,” the next installment in the “Divergent” film franchise, he’ll be on a short music tour that finds him performing an hour-long set at Pocahontas State Park on Saturday, May 16, as part of the Carbon Leaf Ragtime Carnival, before headlining in Charlottesville at the Southern on May 17.

 Style Weekly: Are you writing any new music with your son?

 Jeff Daniels: Nah, we’re not writing anything, but we’re playing together.
 I had a bunch of songs that needed a band.
 And being middle-aged, I could’ve hired a Viagra band, you know, the guys you see on the commercial.
 But I said, ‘Wait a minute, I’ve got a band right here.’
 So we rehearsed before an August tour in the Midwest and it went great.
 The shows on the East Coast also stood up so we immediately booked another one.
 We just enjoy the hell out of it.
 For a father and son to share the stage, for me, it’s a dream come true.

 I saw a recent study that said most Americans stop listening to new music by age 33.
 Does your son keep you up on stuff?